knative/docs/serving/setting-up-custom-ingress-gateway.md

 kubectl edit configmap config-ingressgateway -n knative-serving
 ```

-Replace the `ingress-gateway` field with fully qualified url of your service:

-For the service above, it should be updated to
+Replace the `ingress-gateway` field with the fully qualified url of your service.
+For the service above, it should be updated to:

 ```
 custom-ingressgateway.istio-system.svc.cluster.local